Originally posted on August 31, 2021 @ 11:06 am

 “Resilience is accepting your new reality, even if it’s less good than the one you had before.
 You can fight it, you can do nothing but scream about what you’ve lost, or you can accept that and try to put together something that’s good.”Elizabeth Edwards

 Our body is an integral part of our being.
-Our health plays a vital role in how far we are willing to go.
+Our health is vital in how far we are willing to go.
 Health challenges or physical disabilities affect our fighting spirit.
-A person without a disability may find it easier to study to get a degree.
+A person without a disability may find studying to get a degree easier.
 In contrast, someone with a health issue or disability may find it difficult to chase their dream.
 Recent events have proven that health issues of disability are not a barrier.
 It is only the state of mind.

 I love watching the Paralympics because it challenges me to improve and put up a fight.
-When I see the athlete’s courageous display, I’m reminded that life would only reward those who are resilient and robust in the face of difficulties.
+When I see the athlete’s courageous display, I’m reminded that life would only reward resilient and robust people in the face of difficulties.

 Mental Health Issues

 Mental health awareness is now gaining more ground these days.
-The state of a man’s mental health decides the direction of his life.
+A man’s mental health determines the direction of his life.
 I have been in situations where I couldn’t make the right decisions because of the state of my mental health.
 I can confidently say from experience that “nothing is worth your mental stability”.

 Humiliating or Negative Experiences

-Over the years, I have learnt to understand people by trying to understand their experiences.
-I have realised that people behave in specific ways because of their backgrounds and previous life experiences.
+Over the years, I have learned to understand people by trying to understand their experiences.
+I have realized that people behave in specific ways because of their backgrounds and previous life experiences.
 A lady who was raped may find it challenging to be around men.
 It is not her fault; her negative life experience is why she made this decision.
 If a boss humiliates his staff regularly, it will cause tensions in the workplace which may douse the resilient spirit of the organisation.
 Everyone tries to play it safe rather than take up challenges.
-(How to build your self esteem)
+(How to build your self-esteem)

-The way to resilience is a thorny road.
-Determination is a crucial character.
-There will always be challenges, but you have to give everything to build resilence.
+The way to resilience is a thorny road; determination is crucial.
+There will always be challenges, but you must give everything to build strength.
 Some of the things I think you can do to make a resilient spirit include the following: